So you made a mistake. Or, did the website you were using make a mistake?

 1. Be specific to the user’s task.

-It can be confusing when a website error message doesn’t offer any clarity as to what exactly went wrong.
+It can be confusing when a website error message design doesn’t offer any clarity as to what exactly went wrong.
 This is especially critical if users are inputting personal data or completing a checkout process (it can cost you a lead, or worse–a sale).

 A more positive error message experience is to be told the specific problem and given a way to correct the issue.

 Notice how Dropbox is very detailed in their error message alert for an incorrect email address, by requesting the missing character.

 2. Let users know you’re human.